Geography is taught in two specialist rooms with access to a study area containing a separate suite of computers and geographical resources.

 Year 7 Units of work include

-As part of their year 7 studies students conduct local fieldwork to investigate traffic issues with the Dudley area.
+As part of their year 7 studies students conduct local fieldwork to investigate traffic issues within the Dudley area.

 Year 8 Units of work include